-Despite all of this, I fall madly "in love" with that boy, a long and intense and obsessive and unhealthy situation, fueled not only by genuine attraction, but by my OCD, my desperate need for validation, "broken wing syndrome," a lack of positive romantic examples, and the many, many times that I've been told that male bullies "just have a crush on you."
+Despite all of this, I fall madly in love with that boy, a long and intense and obsessive and unhealthy situation, fueled not only by genuine attraction, but by my OCD, my desperate need for validation, "broken wing syndrome," a lack of positive romantic examples, and the many, many times that I've been told that male bullies "just have a crush on you."
 This "romance," which I still don't know how to frame in my own mind, will lead me to the brink of suicide and back.
-He never reciprocates in any outright way, thank God.

 In the class I transfer into, a different guy does exactly the same thing, and has to be moved across the room by the teacher.
 Another guy becomes interested in me, and he attempts to manipulate me into going on a date with him, even though I tell him my religious beliefs mean I can't, by crying and talking about how I've broken his heart.
 A week later, he asks out my best friend, and a week later, another one of my friends.
 (When we're eighteen, my friend is coerced into actually going on a date with him and he touches her against her will.)

-In the lunch line, some dude snaps my bra, and I'm terrified to even look around, but another guy, a popular kid who has always been nice to me, jumps in to talk to me, successfully keeping anything like it from happening again.
+In the lunch line, some dude snaps my bra, and I'm terrified to even look around, but another guy, a popular kid who has always been nice to me, jumps in to talk to me, protecting me from a repeat episode.

-One boy in my history class, out of nowhere, tells me that I'm "so fat and ugly I shouldn't come to school and make people look at me."
-It's the cruelest thing anyone's said to me, especially with me in the midst of a bunch of severe body image issues.
+Another boy in my history class, out of nowhere, tells me that I'm "so fat and ugly I shouldn't come to school and make people look at me."
+It's the cruelest thing anyone's said to me, especially considering the severe body image issues I was suffering from.

 My friends are all going through even worse experiences with boys who won't stop following them, boys who physically attack them, boys who call them nasty names, boys who cheat on them, boys who pressure them to do things they don't want to do.
 These are not my stories, but they affect me deeply.

 Sixteen years old.
-As soon as I'm old enough to date by my religious standards, a guy friend of mine asks me out.
+As soon as I'm old enough to date, a guy friend of mine asks me out.
 I don't want to go on a date with him, but at the same time, I feel like I don't have the right to say no, that I should feel lucky to have someone be interested in me.
 I'm also afraid.
 So instead of telling him the truth, I wait until the day of the "date" and hide in my house while he calls me repeatedly.
-He's nice enough when he realizes I was trying to say no, but I'm so ashamed I don't speak in the class I have with him for the entire rest of the year.
-It was a terrible decision on my part, but it's also something that society and past experience has trained me to do.
+He's nice and respectful when he realizes I was trying to say no, but I'm so ashamed I don't speak in the class I have with him for the entire rest of the year.
+It was a definite mistake on my part, but it's also something that society and past experience has trained me to do.
 Nobody ever taught me how to say no. Nobody ever told me it was okay to say no.

 Seventeen years old.
 A guy friend tells me that another guy is in love with me.
 Even though I'm not really that interested, I decide I want to go to Homecoming with him.
 After all, I'm a sappy romantic who has yet to actually go on a date.
 When I ask my guy friend to help me set it up, though, he laughs in my face and tells me it was all a joke.

 Eighteen years old.
 Me and my friends get catcalled walking down the street.
-It's the first time that's ever happened to me, and I have no idea how to respond.
+We have no idea how to respond.